Desmond Paul Henry: Artistic career

-It was this London exhibition of machine-produced effects which led to Henry and his first drawing machine being included in the first ever programme in the BBC's North at Six series and to his being approached by the American magazine Life (O'Hanrahan 2005).
-Henry and his first drawing machine were to be featured in this magazine, but the article was scrapped following the assassination of US President John F. Kennedy.
-The generally positive response his pictures received reflects the zeitgeist of technological optimism of the 1960s (O'Hanrahan 2005).
+Following the concurrent 1962 Salford and London exhibitions of machine-produced effects together with their positive media coverage, Henry and his first drawing machine were included in the first ever programme in the BBC's North at Six series (September 1962).
+In 1963 Henry was approached by the American magazine Life (O'Hanrahan 2005).
+Henry and his first drawing machine were to be featured in this magazine, but the article was scrapped following the assassination of US President John F. Kennedy on November 22nd, 1963.
+The generally positive response his machine-pictures received reflects the zeitgeist of technological optimism of the 1960s (O'Hanrahan 2005).
 The Guardian of 17/9/62 described the images produced by this first machine as being "quite out of this world" and "almost impossible to produce by human hand".

 Henry's machine-generated effects went on to be exhibited at various venues during the 1960s, the most major being Cybernetic Serendipity (1968) held at the Institute of Contemporary Arts (I.C.A) in London.
 This represented one of the most significant art and technology exhibitions of the decade (Goodman 1987).
 In this exhibition Drawing Machine 2 itself was included as an interactive exhibit.
 "Cybernetic Serendipity" then went on to tour the United States, where exhibition venues included the Corcoran Gallery in Washington and San Francisco's Palace of Fine Arts (O'Hanrahan 2005).

 This second machine returned from its tour of the United States in 1972 in a complete state of disrepair (O'Hanrahan 2005).
 Such technical failures were not unusual in electric and motor-driven exhibition items (Rosenburg 1972).
-More recently, frequent mechanical and/or electronic computer breakdowns contributed to the decision to close Artworks, (The Lowry, Salford Quays, Manchester) in March 2003 after only three years in operation as a permanent, technology-based, interactive exhibition (O'Hanrahan 2005).
+More recently, frequent mechanical and/or electronic computer breakdowns contributed to the decision to close Artworks, (The Lowry, Salford Quays, Manchester) in March 2003 after just less than three years in operation as a permanent, technology-based, interactive exhibition (O'Hanrahan 2005).